Massive response to small business grant program

 The city of Claremont’s small business grant program received so many inquiries on the first day of eligibility that officials stopped accepting requests an hour and forty minutes after the application process began.

-Assistant City Manager Chris Paulson will be sending out the official application to just the first 20 businesses.
-The owners will then have to collect the documentation and submit the formal applications within a week.
-Grants will be awarded after that.
+Principal Planner Chris Veirs has already sent out the official application to all 99 businesses.
+The owners will now have to collect the documentation and submit the formal applications.

 The small business grant program is intended to help businesses that are unable to pay employees or their commercial rent.
 Qualified applicants will receive grants in the form of a check from the city of Claremont.
 If the business is requesting assistance with a commercial lease, the payment will be made directly to the landlord or property manager.
 Documentation on how the funds will be spent must be provided.